probablytom/fuzzi-moss-paper/presentation.md

 Define a fuzzer that:

- * Draws a random number of steps to remove from the end of a function from a probability mass function on the remaining simulation time.
  * Recurses into nested control structures (While, For, Try)
- * Chooses the lowest, last n steps and replaces them with '`idle`'.
+ * Chooses the lowest, last *n* steps and replaces them with '`idle`'.
+ * Where *n* is calculated using a PMF of remaining simulation time.

 </section>